 The second challenge related to the account of the fiery furnace is the identity of the fourth figure in the flames having “an appearance like a son of the gods” or like a divine being.
 The identify is made more difficult since the words were spoken by the pagan king rather than on of the Jewish friends.
 The two most likely possibilities are an angelic being or a pre-incarnate appearance of the Christ.

 The interpretation of the seventy “weeks” (literally “sevens” in the Hebrew) has been much debated.
+The Seventy Weeks of Daniel is basically a prophetic roadmap of highly significant events in what is, in relation to our time, past history and history still to come.
+The timeframe extends from the Jewish exile to Babylon (~605 BC) to the Future Coming of our Lord and Savior Jesus Christ.
 There is not enough space here to adequately explain the various viewpoints.
 See our article, The Seventy Weeks of Daniel 9 - Four Interpretations for a treatment of the most common views.

 [TOC] [Top of Page]

 The Book of Daniel can be sub-divided into two parts of six chapters each.
 The fist six chapters contain narratives of historical events focusing on Daniel and his friends as they served in the King’s court.
 Chapters 7-12 shifts the focus onto Daniel’s prophetical visions of future events that have since occurred and are still to come.